sentrychris/psmonitor/README.md

 ## Headless Server

+The server is built with [Tornado](https://www.tornadoweb.org/en/stable/), a scalable, non-blocking web server designed to handle a large number of concurrent connections.

 The server manages:

 - Authentication
 - Pairing of client and websocket connections
 - Execution of the monitoring scripts

-Using multiple threads managed through an executor.
+It manages this using multiple threads through an executor.
 This allows PSMonitor to retrieve data asynchronously and mitigate blocking operations.

 While the server is embedded in the desktop GUI application, a [headless version](https://github.com/sentrychris/psmonitor/releases/download/v1.6.0.1001/psmonitor-headless.exe) is provided for people who want to build their own UI clients, or for people who want to setup remote monitoring either on their local network or through port forwarding.